Driver license restrictions for medical conditions

 How to remove the corrective lenses restriction (B restriction) from your driver license after you have vision correction surgery.

-By Mail: Your vision care professional must complete a Vision Test Report form (MV-619).
-If your vision care professional is enrolled in the DMV Online Vision Registry, the professional will notify you that your test results will be entered electronically, and you will not need a Vision Test Report form.
+By Mail: Your vision care professional must complete a Vision Test Report (PDF) (MV-619).
+If your vision care professional is enrolled in the DMV Online Vision Registry, the professional will notify you that your test results will be entered electronically, and you will not need a Vision Test Report form to remove the restriction.

-You must complete an Application for a Driver License form (MV-44).
+You must complete an Application for Permit, Driver License or Non-Driver ID Card (PDF) (MV-44).
 Mail the forms and the fee of $17.50 to your local DMV office.
 The DMV mails your new photo driver license with the restriction removed in approximately two weeks.

-At a local DMV Office: You must complete an Application for a Driver License form (MV-44), pass a vision test at the DMV office and pay the fee of $17.50.
+At a DMV Office: You must complete an Application for Permit, Driver License or Non-Driver ID card (PDF) (MV-44), pass a vision test at the DMV office and pay the fee of $17.50.
 The DMV office will issue you a temporary driver license without a photo and with the restriction removed.
 You will receive your new photo driver license without the restriction by mail in approximately two weeks.